-The Pennsylvania Uniform Crime Reporting Act Crime Statistics: State Mandated Calculations
+The Pennsylvania Uniform Crime Reporting Act Crime Statistics and State Mandated Calculations

 The Pennsylvania Uniform Crime Reporting Act requires the release of crime statistics and rates to students and employees, and it requires that those statistics be available to applicants and new employees upon request.
-The rate is based on the actual number of Full Time Equivalent (FTE) students and employees, calculated according to a state- mandated formula.
-The index in the table below is based on incidents per 100,000 FTEs.
+For Uniform Crime Reporting purposes, offenses are classified as either Part I or Part II offenses.
+Part I offenses constitute Crime Index offenses, which are crimes that are considered by law enforcement to be the most serious crimes that readily come to the attention of police and occur with a frequency great enough to be reported as a separate classification.
+Crime Index offenses are used nationally as a basis for comparison of criminal activity.
+The offenses of murder and nonnegligent manslaughter, rape, robbery, aggravated assault, burglary, larceny-theft, motor vehicle theft, and arson comprise the Crime Index.
+The rate for Index crimes is based on the actual number of Full Time Equivalent (FTE) students and employees, calculated according to a state- mandated formula.
+The indexes in the tables below are based on incidents per 100,000 FTEs, based on location.